This is intended as an exercise to help you understand roughly what you’ll need to plan for as you build out a localization program in three phases.

 Which Languages Should We Target?

-The next step up from experimental localization is to localize all customer touch points.
+The next step is to localize all customer touch points.
 This typically includes:

 The amount of material involved varies by company, but this will typically work out to somewhere between 100,000 to 1,000,000 words of source material.
 You’ll want to use different translation workflows for each content type because some will require more review and attention than others.